TomL-866/yr3_panspermia_project/README.md

 .\scripts\run_without_installs.ps1
 ```

-to run the program once everything's installed.
+if you want to run the program again once everything's installed.

 ## Run from scripts (Linux)